TTU Research and Creative Inquiry Day

 Research and Creative Inquiry Day is an annual event designed to promote student research and creative inquiry and provide a venue for presenting that work.
 This event is open to undergraduate and graduate students from all departments who want to display their research and creative projects.

-Please use #researchday2019 when talking about the event on social media.
+Please use #researchday2020 when talking about the event on social media.

-- 9-11 a.m.: Poster Display for Campus and Community (Students are invited to be available to discuss posters, and light snacks will be served.)
+- 9-11 a.m.: Poster Display for Campus and Community (Students are invited to be available to discuss posters, and light snacks will be served during this time.)

 - 11 a.m.-noon: Awards Ceremony

 - Noon-2 p.m.: Poster Pickup/Cleanup